Search

 Guterres called for global governments to prioritise equality and bolster women’s representation to accelerate progress in the coming decade.
 His emphasis on the vital role of women in leadership vividly illustrates how a world where women are at the helm could offer a more equitable and inclusive future for all.

 A nation-building vision drives Smile Foundation’s commitment to women’s empowerment.
-Our Swabhiman programme, launched in 2005, is dedicated to supporting marginalised and socially excluded women through targeted nutrition, healthcare and livelihood interventions.
+Our Swabhiman programme, launched in 2005, is dedicated to supporting marginalised and socially excluded women through targeted nutrition, healthcare and livelihood interventions and foster women in lead roles.
 By implementing innovative community-based practices, we aim to empower women and foster sustainable changes within their communities.
 The primary goal of Swabhiman is to promote gender equality, actively involving men and boys in the process of women’s empowerment.

 Rate this post